-Wikimedia Commons maintains a library of 33 million (and growing) audio and visual files that may be republished in accordance with the owner's specified license terms through Creative Commons, a voluntary alternative to copyright.
+Wikimedia Commons maintains a library of millions of audio and visual files that may be republished in accordance with the owner's specified license terms through Creative Commons, a voluntary alternative to copyright.
 Creative Commons allows the creators of original works to give global consent for the redistribution of their work, provided certain licensing terms are met; the most common one is to accurately credit the work.
 Always read and follow the terms of the applicable license -- for instance, some licensors forbid modifying their work, while others freely invite it.

 The Google Advanced Image Search feature includes a dropdown menu option ("Usage Rights") allowing searchers to specify that they want only results tagged with a license permitting reuse.